6 Essential Photography Techniques Every Beginner Should Know

 - Position the horizon on one of the lines: Placing the horizon on one of the horizontal thirds lines helps to create balance in your photo.
 This is especially important when shooting landscapes, as it will help to keep the photo from looking too cluttered or unbalanced.

 - Don’t be afraid to break the Rule of Thirds: While the Rule of Thirds is a great guideline, it doesn’t always have to be followed.
-If you find that centering your subject makes for a better photo, go for it!
+If you find that centring your subject makes for a better photo, go for it!

 These are just a few tips on how you can use the Rule of Thirds in photography.
 Experimentation is key, so don’t be afraid to try different things and see what works best for you!